nilostolte/SVGPathParser/README.md

 <!-- the paths are to be inserted here -->
 </svg>
 ```
-This viewport indicates that the SVG is to be viewed into a rectangle between point (0,0) and (230,130).
+This viewport indicates that the SVG is to be viewed into a rectangle between points (0,0) and (230,130).
 Supposing the following graphics, this viewport is defined by the rectangle:

 <p align="center">
     <img src="https://github.com/nilostolte/SVGPathParser/blob/main/viewport.svg" width="400">
 </p>

 The viewport attribute of the `<svg>` tag is entirely the user's resposibility, mainly because one is supposed to add elements by hand into the SVG at will.
-Therefore, only the user will know what will be the boundding box enveloping all the elements in an svg manipulated in this way.
+Therefore, only the user will know what will be the bounding box enveloping all the elements in an svg manipulated in this way.
 This is also simpler and more compatible with other vector formats and languages where the bounding box is rarely calculated automatically.

 ## Examples